 The FDIC insures each ownership category up to $250,000 per bank, per account owner.

 These financial products are not covered by FDIC insurance:

-But let's say you share that savings account with your spouse and two adult children and that you all have an equal stake in it.
+But let's say you share that savings account with your spouse and two adult children, and you all have an equal stake in it.
 Each of you would be insured for $250,000.
 Because $250,000 x 4 = $1 million, you would easily have enough coverage to recover the entire $700,000 balance.

-Now that you know what is FDIC insurance, the first thing you can do to find out if you're covered is ask.
-Simply call the bank manager and ask if your deposits are protected by FDIC insurance.
+You can check whether your bank is FDIC insured on the FDIC BankFind Suite webpage.
 Or, call the FDIC at 877-ASK-FDIC (877-275-3342) and ask to speak with a deposit insurance specialist.
 They will be happy to let you know whether your bank provides the coverage you need.